josdejong/mathjs/docs/reference/functions/var.md

 Parameter | Type | Description
 --------- | ---- | -----------
-`array` | Array &#124; Matrix |  A single matrix or or multiple scalar values `normalization` | String |  Default value: 'unbiased' Determines how to normalize the variance.
+`array` | Array &#124; Matrix |  A single matrix or or multiple scalar values `normalization` | String |  Determines how to normalize the variance.
 Choose 'unbiased' (default), 'uncorrected', or 'biased'.
+Default value: 'unbiased'.

 ### Returns